swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 #### DFS

 As we said, the DFS is going branch by branch, is going deep as much as possible than it turns back and starts investigating a new branch.
-Having this in mind let's look at what could be the order of visiting nodes if we would start at node with id equal to 3:
+Having this in mind let's look at what could be the order of visiting nodes if we started from the node with an id equal to 3:

 <p align="center">
 <img src="https://raw.githubusercontent.com/swiftingio/blog/%2357-Algorithms-DFS-BFS/DFS.svg" width="643">